 The tremendous potential of this region as a market has caught the attention of numerous notable companies and businessmen who have chosen to open their e-commerce platforms.
 There are three main ones:

-Amazon is the 500 pound gorilla that entered the region in 2017 by buying Souq.com.
-Initially, Amazon kept Souq running as it was making changes only internally, but in 2019 we started to see external changes when Souq in the UAE rebranded as Amazon.ae.
-So far Amazon has kept Souq as the face of the brand in other countries like Saudi and Egypt but there is speculation that may change soon too.
-Despite Amazon’s presence in the region there is still less selection on Amazon.ae compared to Amazon.com so a large number of Arabs in the region prefer to have an Amazon.com account that they purchase from in the states and use a shipping forwarding company like Shop & Ship to forward their packages from a local address in the states to their Middle East address.
+Amazon is also a major employer in the region, citing over 6,500 employees working in fulfillment centers and corporate offices in the UAE, Saudi Arabia, Egypt, Bahrain, Jordan, and Morocco.
+Despite Amazon’s presence in the region, there is still less selection on Middle Eastern Amazon sites compared to Amazon.com. so a large number of Arabs in the region prefer to have an Amazon.com account that they purchase from in the states and use a shipping forwarding company like Shop & Ship to forward their packages from a local address in the states to their Middle East address.

 Noon

 This e-commerce site is aiming to be the go-to site for e-commerce in the Middle East.
 Seeing a lot of potential in this business, investments have surpassed the billion-dollar mark.
 They eventually launched in the fall of 2017, slightly after Amazon made an announcement that they were officially entering the market.
 Noon has said their goal is “to shape a digital marketplace that is relevant to our local markets and serves as a growth platform for brick-and-mortar retailers.”
 The direct competition with Amazon is likely to create a price war and thus prove to benefit the consumers.
 Products purchased through Noon and shipped from overseas can also be easily returned to Noon with a full refund option, based on the terms and conditions.
-Currently, they only ship products to Saudi Arabia and the United Arab Emirates.
+Currently, they only ship products to Saudi Arabia, the United Arab Emirates, and Egypt.
 However, there are plans to expand to additional countries throughout the Middle East.

 Here are all the products that they offer and what their home screen looks like.